10 Best Hikes in Banff National Park: Top Trails You Can’t Miss

 10. Bourgeau Lake & Harvey Pass

-The hike to Bourgeau Lake and Harvey Pass is a difficult hike, approximately 19.4 km (12 mi) in length and takes about 7 hours to complete.
+The trek to Bourgeau Lake and Harvey Pass is a challenging one, stretching 19.4 km (12 mi) and lasting roughly 7 hours.

-From the lake, hike another 2.2 km (1.4 mi) to get to Harvey Pass and you’ll be rewarded with dramatic views of Mount Assiniboine.
+Push on for another 2.2 km (1.4 mi) to Harvey Pass, and you’ll be greeted with the stunning sight of Mount Assiniboine.

 About the Trail